skypjack/entt/docs/md/faq.md

 #define ENTT_ASSERT(...) ((void)0)
 ```

-These asserts are introduced to help the users but they require to access to the
+These asserts are introduced to help the users, but they require access to the
 underlying containers and therefore risk ruining the performance in some cases.

 With these changes, debug performance should increase enough in most cases.
 If